-HAWAIIAN LOMI LOMI MASSAGE (also known as KAHUNA MASSAGE) is an indigenous Hawaiian healing practice which mainly uses the forearms to integrate flowing soft and deep tissue massage movements.
-The movements are designed to confuse the thinking mind and invite the client to surrender, letting go of anything that is no longer serving them.The practitioner harmonises their rhythms with the client's creating a deeply relaxing treatment; somewhat like waves gently rolling over the body.
+HAWAIIAN LOMI LOMI MASSAGE (sometimes also referred to as KAHUNA MASSAGE) is an indigenous Hawaiian healing practice which mainly uses the forearms to integrate flowing soft and deep tissue massage movements.
+The movements are designed to confuse the thinking mind and invite the client to surrender, letting go of anything that is no longer serving them.The practitioner harmonises their rhythms with the client's creating a deeply relaxing treatment.

 PREGNANCY MASSAGE as a form of bodywork has numerous benefits.
 It is a